 A cinematographer is also called the Director of Photography (DoP) and is responsible for filming the entire motion picture project using a variety of cameras and lenses.
 DoPs are usually well-versed with the art of storytelling and work closely with the director to achieve their creative vision.
 Cinematographers work in the pre-production process to establish the visual treatment for a project and break down scenes into shots with inputs from the director.
 In the shooting process, they are in charge of setting up shots and frames by using various filming techniques.
 A cinematographer is the eye behind the camera and works with a team of camera and lighting experts to bring shots to life.

 The captain of the ship, the director, is the single-most prominent voice who takes all the final calls in a film’s production process.
-A director is generally hired by a producer or production company for a specific project and he or she, in turn, recruit a bunch of assistant directors and the rest of the crew to help out with the film making process.
+A director is generally hired by a producer or production company for a specific project and he or she, in turn, recruit a bunch of assistant directors and the rest of the crew to help out with the filmmaking opportunities process.
 The most successful directors are the ones who have a unique way of storytelling and a strong voice that resonates with the audience.
-Assisting a director is the best way for aspiring directors to climb up the ladder and also gain priceless experience on the job.
+Assisting a director is the best way for aspiring directors to climb up the ladder gain priceless job experience.

 Also referred to as the invisible art, editing has evolved over the last few decades to become a fully digital postproduction process.
 Editing involves taking video footage and joining it together to narrate a story in a linear or non-linear manner, in line with the director’s vision.
 It is both a creative as well as a technical process and requires editors to have a considerable level of skill and knowledge of software.
 Editors work tirelessly behind the scenes to string shots and scenes together.
 Their work usually begins on the edit table after a film’s shoot is completed.